programmfabrik/easydb-documentation/content/tools/jsonimport/_index.en.md

 The configuration for the JSON importer can be uploaded in a manifest file (`.json`).
 The manifest contains payloads and other information which will preset the importer.

-> Please note that the server where the `manifest.json` and the payloads are need to be accesible from the frontend
+> Please note that the server where the `manifest.json` and the payloads are needs to be accesible from the frontend

 ## Handling problems with Mixed Content